Chilean frigate Almirante Williams (FF-19)

-HMS Sheffield is a Type 22 frigate originally in service with the British Royal Navy.
-Initially it was meant to be called Bruiser but was named Sheffield in honour of the previous Sheffield, a Type 42 destroyer sunk in the Falklands War.
-Entering service in 1988, Sheffield served with the Royal Navy until 2002.
+Almirante Williams is a Type 22 frigate in service with the Chilean Navy.
+It entered service with the British Royal Navy in 1988 with the name HMS Sheffield, and served with the Royal Navy until 2002.
+Initially it was meant to be called Bruiser, but was named Sheffield in honour of the previous Sheffield, a Type 42 destroyer sunk in the Falklands War.
 In 2003, the vessel was acquired by the Chilean Navy and renamed Almirante Williams.
-The frigate is currently in service with the Chilean Navy.